gshanemiller/reinvent/doc/equinix_mellanox_setup.md

 ```

 22. Inside the VI editor on `app/meson.build` either immediately quit and exit with vi command `:wq` or change the `apps`
-array to include only `test-pmd' then write the changes and quit with `:wq`.
-Once down the script will build and install
+array to include only `test-pmd` then write the changes and quit with `:wq`.
+Once done the script will build and install
 DPDK.
-23. After about 10 minutes the script will prompt `you need to enable IOMMU'.
-Press ENTER to continue run VI on the grub
+23. After about 10 minutes the script will prompt `you need to enable IOMMU`.
+Press ENTER to continue and run VI on the grub
 boot file.
 24. In the editor change the `GRUB_CMDLINE_LINUX` line adding a space plus `iommu=1 intel_iommu=on' so that it reads
 `export GRUB_CMDLINE_LINUX='console=tty0 console=ttyS1,115200n8 iommu=1 intel_iommu=on'`
-25. Save and exchanges by escaping and entering `:wq`
+25. Save and exit by escaping and entering `:wq`
 26. Installation part 1 is done.
 Press ENTER to reboot.
 The Mellanox kernel driver set needs to initialize and run.

 # Procedure Part 2 of 3